Red River Expedition (1806): Expedition

 The abrupt end of the expedition, and the political embarrassment that it caused the Jefferson administration overshadowed the findings.
 Over time, the expedition proved to be a success in some aspects.
-Coupled with Dunbar and Hunter's expedition in lowland Louisiana, the Red River party demonstrated that exploration of the area was possible.
+Coupled with Dunbar and Hunter Expedition in lowland Louisiana, the Red River party demonstrated that exploration of the area was possible.
 In addition, the scientists reported that the land could support a large population.
 The border debacle, as it was perceived at the time, received much attention.

 However, official comments were not taken concerning those events, and a single printed pamphlet was initially the only material that was published about the journey.
 Custis's pioneering work in naturalism was not superseded until much later expeditions, but his discoveries became obscured by the more dramatic quantity of material collected by the Lewis and Clark Expedition.

 Jefferson commissioned the Pike Expedition through Wilkinson, which was also to seek the headwaters of the Red River and to explore the west of the Louisiana Territory, along the Arkansas River.
 Departing from St. Louis in July 1806, the expedition recorded the discovery in November of what became called Pikes Peak, in present-day Colorado.
 Many in the party, led by Captain Zebulon Pike Jr., were captured in February 1807 by the Spanish after they had made mistakes in navigation and been forced to winter in New Mexico.
 Spain protested officially to the U.S. about the military expedition within its territory, but as the nations were not at war, its troops escorted Pike and most of his men to the Louisiana border and released them later that year.